dybran/Project-24/Project-24.md

 ![](./images/port.PNG)

 Port forwarding in Kubernetes is a way to access a specific port of a container running within a Kubernetes cluster from outside the cluster.
-It allows you to establish a temporary network connection from your local machine or another system to a specific port of a pod in the Kubernetes cluster, enabling you to interact with the application or service running in that pod.
+It allows you to establish a temporary network connection from your __local machine or another system to a specific port of a pod in the Kubernetes cluster__, enabling you to interact with the application or service running in that pod.
 Port forwarding is commonly used for debugging, testing, or accessing services that are not exposed publicly.

-Go to the browser and access the Jenkins using __127.0.0.1:8080__
+Go to the browser and access the Jenkins using __127.0.0.1:8080__ or __localhost:8080__

 ![](./images/1321.PNG)